5 Meal Planning Tips To Make Life Easer

 5 Meal Planning Tips

-So, with all that off my chest, here are a few meal planning tips that are super helpful:
+So, with all that off my chest, here are a few meal-planning tips that are super helpful:

 1. Create a recipe pool

-One way I like to do this is when I come across a recipe I want to make, I put the link to it in a categorized spreadsheet.
+One way I like to do this is when I come across a recipe I want to make, and I put the link to it in a categorized spreadsheet.

 Another, probably easier way to do it would be to make a meal plan focused Pinterest board (or several – one for breakfasts, one for lunches, etc.)